SAP-samples/teched2022-IN280/exercises/ex2/ex26/readme.md

-# Configure the ProcessDirect channels correctly and deploy integration flow successfully
+# Exercise 2.6 - Configure the ProcessDirect channels correctly and deploy integration flow successfully

 In this exercise you will configure the integration fow  using correct ProcessDirect adapters and deploy it successfully.